sprylab/purple-docs/source/webviews.rst

     The name of the currently viewed issue.

+    |

-    On macOS this always returns "Preview Publication".
+    In the Composer Preview on macOS this always returns "Preview Publication".

+    |

     **Available contexts**

     * Storytelling Content
+    * Dynamic HTML-Content (when opened via an ST-Action)
+    * In-App-Browser (when opened via an ST-Action)

+  .. versioned-toggle-box:: issue_alias
+    :color: blue
+    :versionadded-android: 3.17.0
+    :versionadded-ios: 3.17.0

+    The alias of the currently viewed issue.

+    |

+    **Available contexts**

+    * Storytelling Content
+    * Dynamic HTML-Content (when opened via an ST-Action)
+    * In-App-Browser (when opened via an ST-Action)

   .. versioned-toggle-box:: publication_id
     :color: blue